mnmlstc/core/docs/range.rst

 returning an N + 1 element ``tuple<>``.
 The author mentions that this would be tricky with negative indices and bidirectional iterators.

-It was decided that this is unnecessary, and if it is truly desired by a user they can write their own range component.
+It was decided that this is an unnecessary complication of the range component's internals.

 .. _N3350: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3350.html